azinit/example-graphql-react-typescript/STRUCTURE.md

 > Because of - generally - there is own **unique** icons collection for every UI area

-If you its **very necesary and matter** for you - to have common-used icons, then locate their in `shared` folder (in this case - you can import them from any point of app)
+If its **very necesary and matter** for you - to have common-used icons, then locate their in `shared` folder (in this case - you can import them from any point of app)

 ```markdown
 └── shared/